sharifbhuiyan/stock-analysis/README.md

   ## 1. Overview of Project:
 <p align="justify">Refactoring-code, means the process of restructuring code without changing the original functionality.
-The only motive of refactoring is to improve the logic by doing many small changes without altering external behavior of the code. <p>
+The only motive of refactoring is to improve the logic by doing many small changes without altering external behavior of the code.
+Project_Analysis VBA file is is available in download link as below. <p>

   - [ Year basis stock_Analysis]